 There are fundamental truths that we all feel, deep down and in our core.
 How could I hurt you, if I didn’t know what hurts?
 How could I long for love, if I didn’t know what it is to love?
 The language expresses itself differently across cultures and experiences, but we all know something about pain and content.
 We are connected by our own humanity.
 Now, more than ever, we need to begin to recognize ourselves as a global community.

 We believe that begins with recognizing ourselves in one another.

-Each episode is supplemented by a soundtrack that unpacks the emotional world of the community and space.
-Two to three artists and/or storytellers connected to the spirit of the place, help shed perspective on the episodes theme.
+Each season is supplemented by a soundtrack that unpacks the emotional world of the communities and landscape.
+Two to three artists and/or storytellers connected to the spirit of the place, help shed perspective on themes.
 We use performance as both the soundtrack to our visual language, and a break in the emotional intensity of each episode.

 Click on the buttons below for more on the look and feel of the series.